 A pregnancy ultrasound may be done during the first 12 weeks of pregnancy to:

-A pregnancy ultrasound may also be done in the second and third trimesters to:
+A pregnancy ultrasound may also be done in the 2nd and 3rd trimesters to:

 How many ultrasounds you will need depends on whether a previous scan or blood test has detected problems that require follow-up testing.